GingerAleLabs/weathermood/README.md

 Command list:

-list-entries        List all the entries
+list-entries        List all the entries, optionally filtering by year and month

 log                 Log an entry providing the mood rating (1-5), an optional note,
                     and a city or coordinates